mmiltiadous/snacsproject_anonimity/README.md

-# graph-preturbation
+# graph-perturbation

-This reposidory includes a python implementation of the parturbation algorithm described in: https://scholarworks.umass.edu/cgi/viewcontent.cgi?article=1175&context=cs_faculty_pubs The algorithm have been previously published in this reposidory https://github.com/riki95/social-networks-anonymization In the plots_using_out_perturbation_ds.ipynb different plots have been made to compare the resultis on the different datasets
+This reposidory includes a python implementation of the perturbation algorithm described in: https://scholarworks.umass.edu/cgi/viewcontent.cgi?article=1175&context=cs_faculty_pubs The algorithm have been previously published in this reposidory https://github.com/riki95/social-networks-anonymization In the plots_using_out_perturbation_ds.ipynb different plots have been made to compare the resultis on the different datasets